Uppum Mulakum

 Uppum Mulakum is an Indian Malayalam-language sitcom that premiered on Flowers TV on 14 December 2015.
-Created by R. Unnikrishnan, who directed Seasons 1 and 2, the series follows the everyday life of Balachandran Thampi, his wife Neelima, and their five children.
-The third season began under the direction of Afsal Abdul Latheef, later succeeded by Suhil Raj A. S. The main cast includes Biju Sopanam, Nisha Sarangh, Rishi S. Kumar, Juhi Rustagi, Al Sabith, Shivani Menon, and Baby Ameya (introduced in May 2018).
-Parvathy Ayyappadas joined in February 2023 as Diya, Vishnu's wife, but exited after Season 2.
+The series was created by R. Unnikrishnan, who also directed the first two seasons.
+It follows the daily lives of Balachandran Thampi, his wife Neelima, and their children.

+The series stars Biju Sopanam, Nisha Sarangh, Rishi S. Kumar, Juhi Rustagi, Al Sabith, Shivani Menon, and Baby Ameya, who joined the cast in 2018.
+The third season was directed by Afsal Abdul Latheef and later by Suhil Raj A. S. Parvathy Ayyappadas joined the series in 2023 portraying Diya, the wife of Vishnu; both characters later exited following the conclusion of the second season.
+In 2025, Sidharth Prabu joined the cast in the third season as Sidhu, the husband of Lakshmi (Lechu), following the character's return from Dubai.

-The show reached its 1,000th episode in 2019 and its 2,000th episode on 27 June 2025, making it the longest-running Malayalam sitcom.
-Juhi Rustagi departed in 2019 after episode 1,013 but returned in Season 2.
-Uppum Mulakum, a highly acclaimed Malayalam sitcom, has consistently garnered popularity throughout its long run.
-The show won the Kerala State Television Award for Best Comedy Show in 2017 and remains one of the most popular and acclaimed sitcoms in Malayalam television.
+The series completed 1,000 episodes in 2019 and crossed 2,000 episodes on 27 June 2025, becoming the longest-running Malayalam sitcom.
+Juhi Rustagi exited the series in 2019 after episode 1,013 and later returned in the second season.

+Uppum Mulakum received the Kerala State Television Award for Best Comedy Show in 2017.